node-red/node-red-nodes/hardware/neopixel/README.md

 #### Brightness

-The overall brightness can be set in the node configuration a 0-100 range (0 being off and 100 is fully on).
+The overall brightness of all the pixesl can be set to a level in the 0-100 range (0 being off and 100 is fully on).
 It can also be set via `msg.brightness`
+The default level is 100 (fully on)

 #### Gamma correction

 The node defaults to using gamma correction to display colours as naturally as possible.
-This can be disabled if required. e.g when working with low brightness levels.
+This can be disabled if required. (e.g when working with low brightness levels)